-The system contains six memory sockets organized into three channels.
-In each channel, the release levers of the first socket are marked white and the second socket black.
+The system contains 12 memory sockets split into two sets of six sockets, one set per processor.
+Each six-socket set is organized into three channels.
+In each channel, the release levers of the first socket is marked white and the second black.